Programme

 Wednesday, 10 September 2025

-Artificial Intelligence (AI) is rapidly transforming the human rights landscape — from predictive analytics and risk mapping to content moderation and data visualization.
-While AI offers promising solutions for advancing rights protection and Sustainable Development Goals (SDGs), it also presents profound challenges: algorithmic discrimination, surveillance risks, misuse by states and malicious actors, and growing
+Artificial Intelligence (AI) is rapidly transforming the human rights landscape - from automated decision-making to predictive analytics and risk mapping.
+While AI might offer promising solutions for advancing rights protection, it also presents profound risks: automated warfare, algorithmic discrimination, surveillance risks, misuse by states and non-state actors and accountability gaps.

-- How can systemic risks in AI-driven solutions, such as surveillance and bias be addressed?
+• How can systemic risks in AI-driven solutions, such as surveillance, bias and opacity, be identified and addressed?

-- Where are the boundaries of ethical AI use in rights-sensitive contexts?
+• Where are the ethical boundaries of AI deployment in rights-sensitive and high-risk contexts?

-- How can we ensure inclusive, accountable, and transparent governance of AI systems in global human rights work?
+• How can we ensure inclusive, accountable, and transparent governance of AI systems in global human rights work, including where such systems intersect with security and conflict-related domains?

 Humanitarian Action in the 21st Century: Technological Opportunities and Challenges